Who we are

-The Cohesion Advisory Group is a resource rooted in faith and community experience, initially drawn from Sheffield Faiths Forum and Sheffield BME network.
-We assist Sheffield City Council and partners in their approach to community cohesion.
-CAG organises an annual community recall conference in February/March to enhance dialogue with communities and to report on work completed.
+The Cohesion Advisory Group (CAG) is a resource rooted in faith and community experience, initially drawn from Sheffield Faiths Forum and Sheffield BME network.
+We assist Sheffield City Council and partners in their approach to community cohesion through sharing information, convening themed discussions and contributing to strategic and service development.

 Members of the group act in a voluntary capacity, bringing experience, knowledge and understanding of their own and from the wider community.
-CAG is supported by a part-time facilitator (half a day a week) who co-ordinates events and outreach work.
+CAG is supported by a consultant facilitator (one a day a week) who co-ordinates events and outreach work.

 Working towards cohesion involves:

 Building relationships where power is shared on a basis of cooperation and collaboration

 Seeing each other as neighbours, recognising similarities and hearing each others’ stories

 Taking preventative actions and tackling systemic blockages that result in educational, economic and other inequalities

 Encouraging integration alongside addressing issues of differences in development between communities